 - Features "Meet the Experts" workshops on Tuesday

 - Allows time during the day to mingle with faculty, colleagues, family and friends, in a beautiful location at the peak of its season

 If you're a clinician interested in improving the quality of patient care, this course is for you!

-This course is intended for cardiovascular specialists, primary care physicians, Fellows in Training, physician assistants, advanced practice nurses, nurses in cardiology and other medical professionals interested in general cardiology prevention and management.
+This course is intended for cardiovascular specialists, cardiovascular surgeons, primary care physicians, fellows in training, physician assistants, advanced practice nurses, nurses in cardiology and other medical professionals interested in general cardiology prevention and management.

 Carole A. Warnes, MD, FACC